swcarpentry/DEPRECATED-bc/git/novice/02-collab.md

 For now,
 we'll use the 'http' protocol, since it requires the least setup.
-Copy that string from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go into the local `planets` repository, and run this command: